V-Cent/TTE/docs/STYLING.md

 ## Headings

 Headings can be defined by starting the line with a hashtag (#).
 In TTE we use the first heading (#) for the game title.
-The second and third (## and ###) as sub-titles.
-And the fourth (####) as tech and glitch definitions.
+The second heading (##) are categories, which define the current content focus on the page (only one category active at a time).
+The third heading (###) is for sub-titles.
+Finally, the fourth heading (####) is for tech and glitch definitions.

+Search indexing works for the third and fourth headings.
+However, any header under a "Mechanics" or "Misc" category (second header) will be ignored.
+A fourth heading named "General Techniques" will also be ignored.

+Headings can be used freely, but try to use the same categories as other pages.

 Heading should not have any special characters such as colons, quotes or exclamation marks (only dashes are allowed).
-They should also not be used inside quote blocks.
+They should also not be used inside quote blocks or have the same name as another heading in the current file.

 ## Ordered and Unordered Lists